Skip to main content

 • food or liquid getting into the lungs during surgery or other procedures that use anesthesia or deep sleepiness (deep sedation).
 Wegovy® may increase the chance of food getting into your lungs during surgery or other procedures.
 Tell all your healthcare providers that you are taking Wegovy® before you are scheduled to have surgery or other procedures

-The most common side effects of Wegovy® may include: nausea, diarrhea, vomiting, constipation, stomach (abdomen) pain, headache, tiredness (fatigue), upset stomach, dizziness, feeling bloated, belching, low blood sugar in people with type 2 diabetes, gas, stomach flu, heartburn, and runny nose or sore throat.
+The most common side effects of Wegovy® may include: nausea, diarrhea, vomiting, constipation, stomach (abdomen) pain, changes in skin sensations, headache, tiredness (fatigue), upset stomach, dizziness, feeling bloated, belching, low blood sugar in people with type 2 diabetes, gas, stomach flu, heartburn, and hair loss.

 Please see Prescribing Information and Medication Guide for Wegovy®.